YeniDejo/YeniDejo/README.md

 ## Yeni Oladejo

-Hi, my name is Yeni and I'm an aspiring Data Analyst.
 Welcome to my portfolio!
-I've recently completed a 12-week Data Technician bootcamp and I'm looking to grow my creative and anayltical skills.
+My name is Yeni and I'm an aspiring Data Analyst that has recently completed a 12-week Data Technician bootcamp.
+I'm currently looking for a an entry level data analyst role or an apprenticeship.
+I hope to continue building my porfolio and grow my creative and anayltical skills.
+I have experience with key software such as Microsoft Excel, Tableau and Power BI.

 ## Tech-Stack